quicwg/base-drafts/draft-ietf-quic-http.md

 Taken together, the dependencies across all prioritized elements in a connection form a dependency tree.
 An element can depend on another element or on the root of the tree.
-The tree also contains a dedicated placeholder with index "-1" which depends on the root of the tree with a weight of zero.
-This placeholder cannot be reprioritized.
+The tree also contains an orphan placeholder.
+This placeholder cannot be reprioritized, and no resources should be allocated to descendants of the orphan placeholder if progress can be made on descendants of the root.
 The structure of the dependency tree changes as PRIORITY frames modify the dependency links between other prioritized elements.

-All dependent streams are allocated an integer weight between 0 and 255 (inclusive).
+All dependent streams are allocated an integer weight between 1 and 256 (inclusive), derived by adding one to the weight expressed in the PRIORITY frame.

 Streams with the same parent SHOULD be allocated resources proportionally based on their weight.
 Thus, if stream B depends on stream A with weight 4, stream C depends on stream A with weight 12, and no progress can be made on stream A, stream B ideally receives one-third of the resources allocated to stream C.

-A weight of zero indicates that no resources should be allocated to the indicated stream if progress can be made on other streams dependent on the same parent.

-A reference to an element which is no longer in the tree is treated as a reference to placeholder "-1".
+A reference to an element which is no longer in the tree is treated as a reference to the orphan placeholder.
 Due to reordering between streams, an element can also be prioritized which is not yet in the tree.
 Such elements are added to the tree with the requested priority.
 If a prioritized element depends on another element which is not yet in the tree, the requested parent is first added to the tree with the default priority.

 When a prioritized element is first created, it has a default initial weight of 16 and a default dependency.
-Requests and placeholders are dependent on the placeholder with index "-1"; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.
+Requests and placeholders are dependent on the orphan placeholder; pushes are dependent on the client request on which the PUSH_PROMISE frame was sent.

 Requests may override the default initial values by including a PRIORITY frame (see {{frame-priority}}) at the beginning of the stream.
 These priorities